vinej/react-portal/README.md

 * Stores use mutable data
 * Stores contain actions with Mobx @action decorator
-* Stores actions are called through reducers and middlewares to update the data
+* Stores actions are called through resolvers to update the data
-  * I kept the same name as Redux, but they are not really reducers.
-I have to find a better term (maybe switcher) !
+  * Resolvers are something like reducers from Redux and middlewares.
+The goal of a resolver is to decide what to do with an action
 * Components are refreshed with Mobx @obserser decorator
 * Components use 'dispatch' function to dispatch actions creator
 * Components use stores' data directly (not need to use MapStateToProps)